LamTienDat/ethereum-docs/part2-wallet-auth/README.md

 ## 🆘 Troubleshooting

-### Lỗi: "MetaMask is not installed"
+### Error: "MetaMask is not installed"
-- Cài đặt MetaMask extension
+- Install MetaMask extension
-- Refresh page sau khi cài
+- Refresh page after installation

-### Lỗi: "User rejected the request"
+### Error: "User rejected the request"
-- User đã click "Cancel" trên MetaMask
+- User clicked "Cancel" on MetaMask
-- Đây là behavior bình thường
+- This is normal behavior
-- Show message yêu cầu user thử lại
+- Show message asking user to try again

-### Lỗi: "Chain ID mismatch"
+### Error: "Chain ID mismatch"
-- User đang ở wrong network
+- User is on wrong network
-- Prompt user switch network
+- Prompt user to switch network
-- Hoặc tự động switch với `wallet_switchEthereumChain`
+- Or automatically switch with `wallet_switchEthereumChain`

-### Lỗi: "Nonce already used"
+### Error: "Nonce already used"
-- Nonce phải unique cho mỗi sign-in attempt
+- Nonce must be unique for each sign-in attempt
-- Generate nonce mới cho mỗi request
+- Generate new nonce for each request

-### Frontend không connect được Backend
+### Frontend can't connect to Backend
-- Check backend đang chạy
+- Check backend is running
 - Check CORS settings
 - Check port numbers

 ---

-## 📞 Hỗ trợ
+## 📞 Support

-Nếu gặp vấn đề:
+If you encounter issues:
 - [MetaMask Support](https://metamask.zendesk.com/)
 - [Ethers.js Discussions](https://github.com/ethers-io/ethers.js/discussions)
 - [SIWE Discord](https://discord.gg/login-xyz)